-Automating Email Authentication
+Email Authentication Implementation Challenges

-Of the companies that attempt to get email authentication to an enforcement policy on their own, 70 percent fail to do so within 9 months.
+Of the companies that attempt to get email authentication to an enforcement policy on their own, 70 to 80 percent fail to do so within 9 months.
 Maintaining enforcement is an ongoing challenge for these companies.

 Successfully implementing and maintaining email authentication requires a fully automated approach that eliminates the need for specialized in-house expertise, interpretation of complicated DMARC reports, and frequent manual updates to DNS records.